keboola/component-google-ad-manager/README.md

     - FLAT : All the ad units.
 Metrics do not include events for the descendants.
     - HIERARCHICAL : Use the ad unit hierarchy.
 There will be as many ad unit columns as levels of ad units in the generated report
 - Date settings (date_settings) [REQ]
-  - Timezone (timezone) - [REQ] Determines the time zone used for the report's date range.
-It allows AD_EXCHANGE, PUBLISHER and PROPOSAL_LOCAL
   - Date range (date_range) - [REQ] Type of date range
   - Last week (sun-sat) used for WEEK dimension
   - Last month (from first day of the previous month to last day of the previous month)